SAS-DHRH/genai-cch-toolkit/content/definitions/AI_definitions.md

 ** Definitions of foundation models and GPAI are similar and these terms are often used interchangeably (see below)**

 **One subset of GPAI systems are systems which can create, generate, or develop images, text, codes and so on.
 These systems are known as **Generative AI** (see below)**

+**Generative AI**

+**Generative AI** is a subset of GPAI systems that can generate something new: text outputs, images, music and even computer code.
+Generative AI models are fed vast quantities of existing content to train the models to learn to identify underlying patterns in the data set and, when given a prompt, to generate new data that mirrors the training set /patterns(or outputs based on these patterns).
+Generative AI relies thus on ‘machine learning’ to understand, predict, and create new content from massive amounts of  training data: machine learning provides the training that ‘fuels’ the AI to produce its result.

+—> The Key difference between **traditional AI and generative AI** lies in their capabilities and application.
+Traditional AI systems are primarily used to analyze data and make predictions (’**its smart, but it’s not necessarily responsive’)** while generative AI can create new data similar to its training data.